 Newburgh Community Trust is a registered Scottish Charity SC036332 and a Scottish Company limited by Guarantee SC280390.

-The Trust's current main projects are the ongoing improvement at the waterfront, and in view of recent encouraging news, a collaboration with the Newburgh Train Station Campaign aimed at maximising the chances of reopening the station.
+The Trust's main ongoing projects are the improvement at the waterfront, and in view of recent encouraging news, a collaboration with the Newburgh Train Station Campaign aimed at maximising the chances of reopening the station.

 Lochmill Reservoir has been bought, thus bringing to an end a journey that started in 2007.
 The purchase means Newburgh is the first town in Scotland to purchase a reservoir.
 Other than a few minor improvements and safety measures there are no plans for the site.